 Some critics define Gothic literature by the time period in which it was written; others view it through the lens of specific plot elements, images, and literary tropes.
-With the growth of feminist theory in the latter half of the twentieth century, scholars wrote extensively about the fact that many of the most gripping works of Gothic literature and art were created by women.
-What do haunted houses and things that go bump in the night have in common with the experience of being female?
-How do these so-called "haunted" spaces connect to the psychological space of the feminine mind?
+With the growth of feminist theory, scholars noted that many of the most gripping Gothic works were created by women.
+What do haunted houses have in common with the experience of being a woman in society?
+How might terror translate the experiences of women?
 How has the Gothic tradition evolved over time, and how does the intersectional nature of contemporary feminism influence the lens through which works are read?
-Literary selections may include The Yellow Wallpaper, Jane Eyre, Frankenstein, The Haunting of Hill House and Sing, Unburied, Sing.
-We will view and analyze films that may include Rebecca, The Stepford Wives, Get Out and Rosemary's Baby.
-The class also includes a study of the Southern Gothic tradition, anchored by Beyoncé's visual album Lemonade.
+Literary selections may include The Yellow Wallpaper, Mexican Gothic, The Haunting of Hill House and Sing, Unburied, Sing.
+We will view and analyze films that may include Rebecca, The Stepford Wives, Get Out, and The Others.
+The class also includes a study of the Southern Gothic tradition, anchored by Beyonce's visual album Lemonade.

-Honors Research Seminar: Profiles in Leadership

-Interdisciplinary: This course is offered either for English, History, or Integrated Studies credit.
-RPCS
+Honors Research Seminar: Profiles in Leadership (c) 1⁄2 credit Semester 1 Interdisciplinary: This course is offered either for English, History, or Integrated Studies credit.